-The online reflective portfolio is managed by the Matix platform.
-Some elements will require a validation by the mentor.
+The online reflective portfolio is managed through the Matix platform.
+Some elements will require validation by the PP mentor/supervisor.
 Other elements will also involve peer students.
-Via the online platform, all actors will be able to easily follow-up their tasks.
+Via the online platform, all actors will be able to easily follow- up on their tasks.